The Hudson Valley Research Laboratory (HVRL) is a farmer owned, farm centered research station.

-The scientists and researchers affiliated with the HVRL are dedicated to solving agricultural production problems, with an emphasis on the communication of time-sensitive information to growers.
+The scientists and researchers affiliated with the HVRL are dedicated to solving agricultural production problems, emphasizing access of time-sensitive information to the farmer.

-In the coming years, the HVRL will retain strong tree fruit research programs, focused on disease and insect pest management while supporting horticultural production practices, diversifying further into commodity research on small fruit, vegetables and regional grains.
+Over years, the HVRL retained its strong tree fruit research programs, focused on disease and insect pest management while increasing support of horticultural production practices, diversifying further into commodity research on small fruit, vegetables and regional grains.

 Our research and extension outreach program is directed by Cornell University’s Departments of Entomology, Plant Pathology and Plant-Microbe Biology, and Horticulture, located at the Hudson Valley Laboratory, in Highland, NY.
 We are a part of the New York State Agricultural Experiment Station in Geneva, NY, with the laboratory building owned by a non-profit cooperative tree fruit grower organization (HVRL Inc.).
 This cooperative partnership with the College of Agriculture and Life Science (CALS) and Cornell Cooperative Extension (CCE) has provided agriculural Research and Extension on Tree Fruits and Vegetables in the Hudson Valley since 1923.
 Research-based information continues to be provided to New York farmers through educational programs organized by Cornell Cooperative Extension and participating associations.